| Site Type: Long Term/National Priorities List (NPL) |

 |MADEP Response Action ||In 2004, the MassDEP and the United States Army (“Army”) entered into an agreement whereby the Army financed the removal of approximately 3,800 drums of depleted uranium and other waste materials that were stored at the Site.
 MassDEP performed this drum removal from September 2005 to March 2007. |

 Removal of 8,000 cubic yards of soil from the holding basin by Starmet under MADEP oversight has reduced the threat of potential exposure at the site.
 Lining of the holding basin has reduced potential exposure to contaminated dust, and installation of a fence and capping of the landfill has reduced the potential exposures to nearby residents as well.
 Removal of more than 3800 drums of depleted uranium and other materials from the facility by MADEP with Army funding has also reduced the threat of potential exposure and threat of release of contaminants at the site.
-Two time-critical removal actions have been conducted at the site that prevent contact with hazardous and radioactive material: 1) in 2002, EPA capped the "old landfill" area of the site, installed a fence around the area, and lined a holding basin containing depleted uranium; and 2) in 2008, EPA removed hazardous and radioactive materials from the facility buildings to prevent release of those materials into the environment.
+Two time-critical removal actions have been conducted at the site that prevent contact with hazardous and radioactive material: 1) in 2002, EPA capped the "old landfill" area of the site, installed a fence around the area, and lined a holding basin containing depleted uranium; 2) in 2008, EPA removed hazardous and radioactive materials from the facility buildings to prevent release of those materials into the environment, 3) a NTCRA was initiated in 2011 to remove all radioactive, flammable and hazardous equipment and material from the facility buildings and demolish the buildings; and 4) in October 2014, EPA proposed a final remedy for the cleanup of soil, sediment and groundwater contamination at the site.

 Current Site Status